 There are several treatment options available.
 An initial treatment may consist of using a nasal CPAP machine that delivers pressurized oxygen through a nasal mask to limit obstruction at night.
 One of the surgical options is a Uvulo-palato-pharyngo-plasty (UPPP), which is performed in the back of the soft palate and throat.
 A similar procedure is sometime done with the assistance of a laser and is called a Laser Assisted uvulo-palato-plasty (LAUP.)
 In other cases, a radio-frequency probe is utilized to tighten the soft palate.
 These are procedures usually performed under light intravenous sedation in the office.

 In other cases, the bones of the upper and lower jaw may be repositioned to increase the size of the airway (Orthognathic surgery.)
 This procedure is done in the hospital under general anesthesia and requires a 1 to 2 day overnight stay in the hospital.

 OSA is a very serious condition that needs careful attention and treatment.
 Most major medical plans offer coverage for diagnosis and treatment.

 Our practice is associated with the Sleep Center at Holy Redeemer and the related medical and surgical staff.
 This proximity allows state of the art diagnostics and a team approach to correcting and treating the sleep apnea issue.

-Please contact the office to schedule your consultation appointment at Gateway-Heritage Office Building Phone Number (215) 938-7860.
+Please contact the office to schedule your consultation appointment at Doylestown Office Phone Number (215) 938-7860.